Disaster Prepared in the 21st century

 - Identify the types of disasters possible in your area and learn how to survive that phenomenon.
 Be aware that there is most likely more than one type of disaster to prepare for in your area.
 Most of the west coast is in the Ring of Fire (ask your teacher for a geology lesson on this topic) and as such is subject to earthquakes and tsunami’s.
 Washington even has an active volcano so if you’re in that area you should prepare for that and if you’re close to the coast you need to be aware of tsunami’s.
 Fire can break out anywhere so that will be on your list as well.
 There are numerous sources found online and there is no way I can go into much detail, but as an example, there is a great YouTube channel called “We Are Unprepared” that has lots of videos that talk about what you can do to prepare for an earthquake.

 - Have a phone that can use SMS texting.
-Many times during a disaster it’s the only way to communicate since the regular phone network is jammed with people making calls.
+Many times during a disaster it’s the only way to communicate since the regular phone network is jammed with people making calls and accessing the internet.
 After almost every disaster you hear stories of how the only way to communicate during the disaster was through SMS texting.
 You can go one step further with this idea and get a device like a “goTenna” which turns your cellphone into a walky-talky so you can text with other people in the neighborhood with the same device.

 - Join Twitter.
 Sometimes you need information and can’t get it through traditional means (radio and TV).
 Even if you don’t use it for anything else you (or your teacher or parent) should join twitter and put the app on their phone.
-When you want information and can’t find it on the radio or TV you can always search Twitter.
+Not only can you use Twitter using SMS texting (see next point below), if data networks are available and you want information that you can’t find on the radio or TV, you can always search Twitter.
 You can also create lists of local news and information organizations that you can view to see what they’re posting all in one place.
 For example CARe has created a list for San Diego (https://twitter.com/CAReHelpInc/san-diego-news) where you can view news from 21 different news, government and relief organizations.

 - Connect Twitter to SMS texting on your phone and tell your friends and family you’re on Twitter so you can send Twitter messages via texting.
 Then if you’ve survived a disaster you can Tweet via SMS and your friends and family can see you’re okay (I don’t think they don’t need twitter to view your account).
 If Twitter is too much, you can also use the Red Crosses “Safe and Well” list (http://www.redcross.org/find-help/contact-family/register-safe-listing).
 I suppose this idea ventures into phase two so let’s move on.